 In this section, two alternative solutions are proposed based on the legacy band combination reporting scheme + Rx sharing capability and other related information including the frequency separation between two carriers.

 The first solution is based on the goal of supporting higher order CA configuration.
-In this approach, the UE is not able to support a specific high order CA configuration including an intra-band non-contiguous component under non-FC mode, but can support this specific high order CA configuration with FC mode in the intra-band component with frequency separation restriction between the two non-contiguous carriers.
+In this approach, the UE is not able to support a specific high order CA configuration including an intra-band non-contiguous component under non-one Rx RF chain mode, but can support this specific high order CA configuration with one Rx RF chain mode in the intra-band component with frequency separation restriction between the two non-contiguous carriers.

 An example scenario is provided below.

-- FC mode: CA_nXA-nYA-nZA-nPA-nQ(2A)
+- one Rx RF chain mode: CA_nXA-nYA-nZA-nPA-nQ(2A)

-- non-FC mode: CA_nXA-nYA-nZA-nPA-nQA
+- non- one Rx RF chain mode: CA_nXA-nYA-nZA-nPA-nQA

-In the above scenario, the UE can only support the combination CA_nXA-nYA-nZA-nPA-nQ(2A) under the FC mode for nQ(2A) due to the limitation on the Rx chains, and in order to support the FC mode in band nQ, the UE may have a limitation on the maximum frequency separation restriction between the two non-contiguous DL carriers in band nQ.
+In the above scenario, the UE can only support the combination CA_nXA-nYA-nZA-nPA-nQ(2A) under the one Rx RF chain mode for nQ(2A) due to the limitation on the Rx chains, and in order to support the one Rx RF chain mode in band nQ, the UE may have a limitation on the maximum frequency separation restriction between the two non-contiguous DL carriers in band nQ.
 This restriction should be considered and managed by the network.

-In this solution, the UE can still leverage the legacy band combination reporting scheme to report the supported combinations in the FC mode.
+In this solution, the UE can still leverage the legacy band combination reporting scheme to report the supported combinations in the one Rx RF chain mode.
 However, additional signalling is required to indicate the UE's Rx sharing capability, along with other related information such as the frequency separation between the two carriers.

-The UE might also report the suggested condition to enable the FC mode such as receive signal strength of the 2CCs and/or the in-gap interference limit between the two non-contiguous intra-band DL carriers.
+The UE might also report the suggested condition to enable the one Rx RF chain mode such as receive signal strength of the 2CCs and/or the in-gap interference limit between the two non-contiguous intra-band DL carriers.

 Then, the second solution is to enable support for more downlink MIMO layers in fragmented CA mode.
-In this approach, the UE might support FC mode and non-FC mode for a specific intra-band CA NC configuration, and the total maximum MIMO layers supported in the FC mode can be higher than in the non-FC mode.
+In this approach, the UE might support one Rx RF chain mode and non- one Rx RF chain mode for a specific intra-band CA NC configuration, and the total maximum MIMO layers supported in the FC mode can be higher than in the non- one Rx RF chain mode.

 An example scenario is provided below.

-- FC mode: the UE supports up to DL 4x4 MIMO layers in both CCs for CA_nX(2A) in the band X.
+- one Rx RF chain mode: the UE supports up to DL 4x4 MIMO layers in both CCs for CA_nX(2A) in the band X.

-- non-FC mode: the UE supports up to DL 4x4 MIMO layers in one CC, but can only support up to DL 2x2 MIMO layers in another CC for CA_nX(2A).
+- non- one Rx RF chain mode: the UE supports up to DL 4x4 MIMO layers in one CC but can only support up to DL 2x2 MIMO layers in another CC for CA_nX(2A).

-- The network is capable of controlling the activation/de-activation of the FC mode.
+- The network is capable of controlling the activation/de-activation of the one Rx RF chain mode.

 The scenario on enabling this feature is provided as below.